ngl4/my-blog-w--gatsby/content/posts/2019-30-04---My First SimpleAR.md

 2. **ARCore vs ARKit** -- So glad to be able to learn about ARCore (offered by Google) and ARKit (brought by Apple).
 They are super amazing.
 [Here](https://medium.com/@knapenkjell/arcore-vs-arkit-ee0780c33b69) is a great resource for you to understand the difference between them.

   *Great News*: Today, Through the [this](https://www.udemy.com/learn-arcore-and-arkit-by-building-your-instagram-ar-portal/) Udemy Course, I am able to create my own really simple AR mobile application on my iOS device.
+It is built with Unity and I have used the [ARFoundation Samples](https://github.com/Unity-Technologies/arfoundation-samples) documentation.

   ![SimpleAR.jpeg](/media/SimpleAR.jpeg)